Qualities Of An IAS Officer

 The general principle of justice requires acting in ways that treat people rightly and fairly.

-So, an IAS Officer should observe the principle of justice and act on the basis of fair decision at any circumstances and should play fair for issues of social justice.
+So, an IAS Officer should observe the principle of justice and act on the basis of fair decision in all situations and should play fair for issues of social justice.

 As a civil servant, an IAS officer’s function should be transparent that it is easy to see what actions are performed.

-As a civil servant having integrity means doing the right thing in a reliable way with the quality of being honest and having strong moral principles that doesn’t waver.
+As a civil servant having integrity means doing the right thing in a reliable way with the quality of being honest and having strong moral principles that do not waver.

 An IAS Officer requires firm adherence to a code of particular moral or artistic values, incorruptibility, soundness, and a quality or state of being complete or undivided.

 The above mentioned are the major skills and qualities that an IAS Officer should possess along with the other common qualities which every professional should possess like: